Last updated: June 18, 2026

 Urgent dental help in Iowa

-- If your child has Hawki: call Hawki Member Services at 1-800-257-8563 and ask which dental plan and dentist your child can use.
+- Hawki: call Hawki Member Services at 1-800-257-8563 and ask which dental plan your child has.

 Where to start